thisrod/bisection/README.md

 We said at the start that a `Grid` need not be aligned with the usual axes, or start at the origin.
 There is a further generalisation: the dimension of a `Grid` may exceed its rank.
 For example, a rank 2 grid might have points lying in R<sup>3</sup>, on the plane x+y+z=1.
 This is the most general case.

+Sampling on a one-point grid interpolates a section.

+Sampling from a one-point grid multiplies by a delta function at the point.

+Sampling on a low-rank grid integrates over missing axes.

+Sampling from a low-rank grid assumes constant over missing axes.

+The above rules make sampling between one-point and low-rank grids an identity.

 Efficiency goals